 Road safety in Iran

 The rate of road accidents in Iran is high.
 Care should be taken when travelling by road and when crossing the street.
 Foreigners should avoid driving if possible and instead hire a local driver who will be more familiar with road conditions and driving behaviour in Iran.
 Anyone involved in an accident, however minor, should remain at the scene until police arrive and a formal report has been made.

 Iranian authorities will occasionally set up informal roadblocks in cities and along major highways.
 Expats should always carry some form of identification with them to avoid disputes.
 It is also advised that expats avoid driving at night.

 Political tensions in Iran

 The political situation in Iran remains volatile.
-Demonstrations are heavily policed.
-Expats should avoid going anywhere near such rallies.
-International news events can sometimes trigger anti-Western demonstrations.
-Western diplomatic missions have been the focus of such demonstrations in the past.
+Demonstrations are heavily policed, and expats should avoid going anywhere near such rallies.
+International news events can sometimes trigger anti-Western demonstrations, and Western diplomatic missions have been the focus of such demonstrations in the past.